Know Your Subject

 Nighttime shot.
 Lights of buildings, reflected on the Sage Building, Gateshead and the river Tyne below

-Chris Page of Page Photography is one of the judges of our Life in the Age of Lockdown Photography Competition (Running Nov 2020-Jan 2021).
+About the Author: Chris Page of Page Photography was one of the judges of our Life in the Age of Lockdown Photography Competition (The Winners) (Nov 2020-Jan 2021).
 Chris has been a professional photographer for 15 years.
 His business specialises in large staged groups of up to 350 people; and school, family and university portraiture.
 He has a special interest in the use of creative lighting.